Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Las Vegas 1/15/2022

 Matchup vs. Las Vegas

-- Against the Raiders, Boyd has averaged 29 receiving yards per game in his three career matchups, 12.5 fewer than his over/under for Saturday's game.
+- Boyd's 29 receiving yards per game in his three matchups against the Raiders are 11.5 fewer than his over/under for Saturday's game.

 - Boyd has caught a touchdown pass versus the Raiders once, but did not have multiple TDs in that game.

-- This week Boyd will face the NFL's 12th-ranked pass defense (235.1 yards allowed per game).
+- The Raiders have the NFL's 12th-ranked pass defense this season, surrendering 235.1 yards per game through the air.

-- The Raiders have given up 29 passing TDs this season (1.7 per game), ranking them 23rd among NFL defenses.
+- The Raiders have allowed 29 touchdowns through the air (1.7 per game).
+They are 23rd in the league in that category.

 Recent Performances

-- Boyd did not record a catch in Week 18 against the Browns.
+- Boyd did not have a catch in Week 18 versus the Browns.

-- Boyd has caught seven passes on 11 targets for 121 yards and two touchdowns, averaging 40.3 yards in his last three games.
+- Boyd has reeled in seven passes (on 11 targets) for 121 yards (40.3 per game) and two touchdowns in his last three games.

 Boyd's Cincinnati Teammates